vevurka/vevurka.github.io/_posts/2017-06-11-data_structures_list.md

 You can also read a *documentation* on **lists** in your favorite programming language.
 Also it's nice to read a bit what is *pattern matching* and *list comprehensions*.
+I think it's also good to know more on *mutability*.

 If you have any questions - leave a comment!

 ### Difference between array and list